nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

             .set { read_pairs_ch }
         ```

-### :material-check-all: Summary
+!!! cboard-list-2 "Summary"

     In this step you have learned:

     1. How to use `fromFilePairs` to handle read pair files
     2. How to use the `set` operator to define a new channel variable
     3. How to use the `checkIfExists` option to check for the existence of input files

 !!! info